-Unless otherwise indicated, all information in this prospectus refers to or assumes the effectiveness of our one-for-twenty reverse stock split effective on April 9, 2020.
+Unless otherwise indicated, all information in this prospectus refers to or assumes the effectiveness of our one-for-twenty reverse stock split effective on April 9, 2020 (the "Reverse Split").

-(1) The number of shares of our Common Stock outstanding prior to and that will be outstanding after this offering is based on 8,328,750 shares of Common Stock outstanding as of December 4, 2020 and excludes (a) shares of Common Stock to be issued upon exercise of warrants and pre-funded warrants to purchase an aggregate of up to 7,337,199 shares of Common Stock as of December 4, 2020, (b) 352 shares of restricted stock to be released to a terminated employee in the next 3 months pursuant to the terms of such employee's restricted stock agreement, (c) 20,000 unvested deferred shares (the "Deferred Shares") under our 2018 Long-Term Stock Incentive Plan (the "LTIP"), issued to Michael Howse, a member of our board of directors, pursuant to a Deferred Shares Agreement, entered into as of January 4, 2019 and (d) 12,500 shares of Common Stock issuable upon conversion of 250,000 shares of our Series A 8% Senior Convertible Preferred Stock (the "Series A Preferred Stock") issued to Lisa Walsh on April 18, 2019.
-Additionally, the number of shares of Common Stock that will be outstanding after this offering also includes 236,375 Shares being registered for resale in this offering and assumes the issuance of 281,903 Warrant Shares being registered for resale in this offering upon exercise of all of the Warrants issued to the Selling Stockholders.
+(1) The number of shares of our Common Stock outstanding prior to and that will be outstanding after this offering is based on 12,762,797 shares of Common Stock outstanding as of July 6, 2021 and excludes (a) shares of Common Stock to be issued upon exercise of warrants and pre-funded warrants to purchase an aggregate of up to 4,496,924 shares of Common Stock as of July 6, 2021, (b) 20,000 unvested deferred shares (the "Deferred Shares") under our 2018 Long-Term Stock Incentive Plan (the "LTIP"), issued to Michael Howse, a member of our Board, pursuant to a Deferred Shares Agreement, entered into as of January 4, 2019 and (c) 647,474 restricted stock units that have been issued pursuant to the Company's 2020 Stock Incentive Plan but have not vested as of July 6, 2021.
+Additionally, the number of shares of Common Stock that will be outstanding after this offering also assumes the issuance of the 250,000 Warrant Shares being registered for resale in this offering upon exercise of all of the Warrants issued to the Selling Stockholders.